fenago/ml-scikit-keras-tensorflow/labs/lab_10.md

 `optimizer=keras.optimizers.SGD()`, and `metrics=["accuracy"]` is
 equivalent to `metrics=[keras.metrics.sparse_categorical_accuracy]`
 (when using this loss).
-We will use many other losses, optimizers, and metrics in this book; for the full lists, see [*https://keras.io/losses*](https://keras.io/losses), [*https://keras.io/optimizers*](https://keras.io/optimizers), and [*https://keras.io/metrics*](https://keras.io/metrics).
+We will use many other losses, optimizers, and metrics in this course; for the full lists, see [*https://keras.io/losses*](https://keras.io/losses), [*https://keras.io/optimizers*](https://keras.io/optimizers), and [*https://keras.io/metrics*](https://keras.io/metrics).